slc-data/2021-datathon/README.md

 **COSA**
 - Drop features
+- Create new features through all data sets
 - DateTime to date time format
 - Drop AlertTriggered for all but air quality
 - Replace nulls in AlertTriggered (air quality) with None